Contrastive Conformal Sets: More Results

 \section{More Results}

-\Cref{tab:CIFAR-100_repvgg_a005_k20_d512_label_seeds5,tab:imagenet_resnet_a005_k20_d512_label_seeds3} report coverage, exclusion, and LogVol results on the image benchmarking datasets CIFAR-100 and ImageNet-100 using the pretrained models RepVGG-A2 and ResNet18, respectively.
+\Cref{tab:imagenet_resnet_a005_k20_aug_seeds6,tab:stl10_resnet_a005_k20_aug_seeds6} report coverage, exclusion, and LogVol/d results on the image benchmarking datasets ImageNet100 and STL10 using the pretrained models ResNet18 (ImageNet-1K) and ResNet18-SimCLR, respectively.
 We can see a somewhat similar trend to the simulation data.
-The two vanilla \gls{CP} baselines are outperformed in terms of negative exclusion rates and LogVol by several learned-metric methods.
+Several learned-geometry methods surpass the two vanilla \gls{CP} baselines in negative exclusion, LogVol, or both.
 This suggests that by optimizing directly for the negative exclusion rate or the volume of the conformal covering sets, one can achieve a superior balance of the two objectives.
-Note that optimizing the generalized multi-norm metric yields, relatively, smaller LogVol for the resulting sets.
+Note that optimizing the generalized hyper-ball score yields relatively smaller LogVol/$d$ for the resulting sets.
 As introduced in our methodology, this volume reduction is likely driven by the optimizer increasing the dimension-wise exponents $p_j$.
-As $p_j \gg 2$, the generalized multi-norm sets transition from smooth, spherical boundaries to sharper, hyper-rectangular geometries.
+As $p_j \gg 2$, the generalized hyper-ball sets transition from smooth, spherical boundaries to sharper, hyper-rectangular geometries.
 Combined with dimension-specific scaling, this allows the sets to tightly pack around the data distribution, discarding the wasted empty volume typical of smooth ellipsoids.

-\Cref{tab:ood_imagenet_resnet_a005_label_seeds3} reports the \gls{OOD} detection results on ImageNet-100 (ID) against NINCO (near-\gls{OOD}) and Textures (far-\gls{OOD}), averaged over 3 random seeds.
+\Cref{tab:ood_stl10_resnet_a005_k20_aug_seeds6} reports the \gls{OOD} detection results on STL10 (ID) against SVHN (far-\gls{OOD}) and CIFAR10 and CIFAR100 (near-\gls{OOD}).
 These results demonstrate that the learned contrastive conformal sets can be effectively utilized for anomaly detection even on highly complex image distributions.
-Furthermore, variants optimized with the joint Neg+InfoNCE objective exhibit substantial improvements in differentiating ID from \gls{OOD} samples, achieving near-perfect detection on the far-\gls{OOD} benchmark.
-Notably, these same variants also yield the highest negative exclusion rates in \cref{tab:imagenet_resnet_a005_k20_d512_label_seeds3}, confirming a strong correlation between learning tightly bounded, high-exclusion conformal sets and achieving robust downstream \gls{OOD} detection. \Cref{tab:ood_slt10_resnet_a005_aug_seeds3} reports the \gls{OOD} detection results on SLT10 (ID) against CIFAR10 (near-\gls{OOD}), CIFAR100 (near-\gls{OOD}) and SVHN (far-\gls{OOD}), averaged over 3 random seeds, and the positive/negative generation is by augmentation.
-The backbone ResNet18 model is trained using SimCLR contrastive learning without label information.
+Furthermore, the utilized variants are directly optimized for negative exclusion and do not require InfoNCE training, confirming that CCSs can be readily used as an overlay construction for the OOD detection objective without label information.